0xMoJo7/escrow_ethereum_example/README.md

 # Escrow Smart Contracts

-To run locall (this will also work on an Ethereum Testnet:
+To run locally (this will also work on an Ethereum Testnet:

 * Clone this repo
 * Navigate to `reactapp`